 The bus stop for the 392 is a little distance away -- a half-mile, perhaps?
 Not a lot, but a goodish walk.
 I kept glancing over my shoulder to ensure that the bus wasn't on the way.
 When I finally reached the stop, the bus still hadn't arrived, so I was glad -- I got some time to take a breather.

 The 392 arrives at Braker and Burnet at 7:18 am, and today was no different.
 It was right on time, and the driver, a man I've come to know quite well by now, smiled a good morning, dreadlocks swinging.
-He knows by now it's no use actually
+He knows by now it's no use actually talking to me -- I just yank the headphones out of my ear, and go "huh?" like a dimwit.
+I took my usual place, and watched the streets go by.

 The 392 takes a long, circuitous route to East Parmer.
 It goes all the way down Braker, crossing the streets of Kramer, Lamar, Parkfield, Metric, and then the I-35.
 It finally turns down Dessau Road (I've often found myself wondering about the origins of the quaint names), then Shropshire Blvd, then Thompkins Drive, then Yager Lane, and finally down Tech Ridge Blvd, where I finally get off.